 The main contributions of this paper are as follows.
-First, we propose a novel risk scoring model —-the Risk Scoring System for Decision Net Benefit (RSS-DNB)-- that directly maximizes the AUNBC during training, thereby aligning the learning objective with the goal of decision utility.
+First, we propose a novel decision-oriented risk scoring model --the Risk Scoring System for Decision Net Benefit (RSS-DNB)-- that directly maximizes the AUNBC during training, thereby aligning the learning objective with the goal of decision utility.
 The model is formulated as a sparse mixed-integer linear program, producing transparent, integer-coefficient scoring rules suitable for high-stakes applications.
 Second, we establish rigorous theoretical relationships between net benefit, discrimination, and calibration.
-Specifically, we prove that a high level of utility implies a correspondingly high level of discrimination (\Cref{thm:auroc_aunbc} and \Cref{cor:auroc_aunbc}), and that a model maximizing AUNBC can always be adjusted to achieve moderate calibration (\Cref{thm:improve_aunbc} and \Cref{cor:calibration}), so that optimizing net benefit subsumes the conventional evaluation criteria rather than trading against them.
-Third, we characterize the learning capacity of the proposed integer scoring framework, showing that sufficiently large coefficient bounds allow the integer model to match the weighted net benefit of any real-valued linear classifier (Theorem \ref{thm:learning_capacity} and Corollary \ref{cor:learning_capacity}), and we derive finite-sample generalization bounds for the empirical-to-expected net benefit gap (Theorem \ref{thm:generalization}).
+Specifically, we prove that a high level of utility implies a correspondingly high level of discrimination (\Cref{thm:auroc_aunbc} and \Cref{cor:auroc_aunbc}), and that a model maximizing AUNBC can always be adjusted to achieve moderate calibration (\Cref{thm:improve_aunbc} and \Cref{cor:calibration}).
+These results suggest that, under our construction, optimizing net benefit does not necessarily come at the expense of the traditional evaluation criteria.
+Third, we characterize the learning capacity of the proposed integer scoring framework, showing that sufficiently large coefficient bounds allow the integer model to match the weighted net benefit of any real-valued linear classifier (\Cref{thm:learning_capacity} and \Cref{cor:learning_capacity}), and we derive finite-sample generalization bounds for the empirical-to-expected net benefit gap (\Cref{thm:generalization}).
 Fourth, we propose a simulated annealing algorithm (RSS-DNB-SA) that efficiently scales the approach to large datasets where exact mixed-integer programming becomes computationally prohibitive.
-Fifth, we evaluate the proposed method on eight public benchmark datasets and a real clinical dataset involving preoperative assessment of lung adenocarcinoma invasiveness, demonstrating competitive or superior performance relative to SLIM, RISKSLIM, logistic regression, Lasso, and decision trees across discrimination, calibration, utility, and sparsity.
+Fifth, we evaluate the proposed method on eight public benchmark datasets and present a case study on a large-scale credit risk dataset, demonstrating competitive or superior performance relative to SLIM, RISKSLIM, logistic regression, LASSO, and decision trees across discrimination, calibration, utility, and sparsity.